 Getting someone else to collect your money

-- the payment card or voucher
+- your payment card or voucher

-- their own proof of identity
+- their proof of identity

 If you lose your payment card or it’s damaged

 Contact the office that pays your benefit or pension.
 Your card will be blocked and you’ll be sent a new one.

 You’ll also be sent a voucher by email or text message to make sure you do not miss out on any payments.

 In an emergency, you may be able to get a reference number by telephone to get immediate access to your payment.
 Contact the office that pays your benefit or pension to find out more.